Advve/A.H.A/README.md

 ## Features

-- ✅Clear command that clear up to 100 messages on a channel or of a specified user.
+- ✅Clear command that clears up to 100 messages on a channel or of a specified user.
 - ✅Server info, ping and avatar commands which doesn't need much explanation does it?
 - ✅Utilises slash commands and embeds.
+- ✅Utilises SQLite database to save settings and user roles everytime they quit or get kicked from the servers.
+- ✅Minigames: Coinflip, Dice roll and Guess the number (1-100).
+- ✅Option to turn on welcome message with a random fact of the day.

 ## Installation